 OpenAI has been at the forefront of AI research and innovation for years.
 The company primarily focuses on building generative AI products, which leverage massive amounts of data to train a system to produce text (ChatGPT), images (DALL-E) and audio (MuseNet).
 Looking ahead, OpenAI claims its research will eventually lead to artificial general intelligence, a currently hypothetical form of AI allowing a machine to learn and think like a human.
 Achieving AGI is a significant goal in the larger AI field, and has the potential to revolutionize various industries and aspects of life.

 Blue Origin is an aerospace manufacturing company founded by tech mogul Jeff Bezos.
 It is developing reusable rockets, rocket engines and launch vehicles that are designed to significantly lower the cost of space exploration, with the stated goal of making living and traveling in outer space the norm.
-The company is also working on a new commercial space station called Orbital Reef, which will serve as a “mixed use business park” and tourist destination, according to Blue Origin.
-The first major pieces of Orbital Reef are scheduled to launch and be in service in 2027, right around the time NASA’s international Space Station is set to retire.
+The company is also working on a new commercial space station called Orbital Reef, which will serve as a “mixed-use business park” and tourist destination and is on track to launch by 2030.

 Using proprietary 3D printing technology, robotics and advanced materials, ICON is changing the game of architectural manufacturing.
 The company has developed several 3D-printed structures, from standalone homes to entire neighborhoods.
 The company also partnered with NASA to construct the world’s first 3D-printed rocket launch pad, and later entered into a $57.2 million contract with the government agency to research and develop space-based construction systems in preparation for expeditions to the moon, Mars and beyond.

-Xanadu specializes in the development of photonic quantum computing, a type of quantum technology that uses particles of light (photons) to perform quantum computations.
+Xanadu specializes in photonic quantum computing, a type of quantum technology that uses particles of light (photons) to perform quantum computations.
 The company develops free, open-source software that allows anyone to run commands on publicly accessible, cloud-based quantum computers as part of a wider push to popularize quantum computing.
 It is also active in quantum research to advance the field even more.
-In fact, in 2022, Xanadu became the first startup of its kind to achieve quantum supremacy, meaning its quantum computers were able to outperform a supercomputer in solving a problem — it reportedly took Xanadu less than a second to solve this particular problem, whereas it would have taken a supercomputer 9,000 years.
+In fact, in 2022, Xanadu became the first startup of its kind to achieve quantum supremacy, meaning its quantum computers were able to outperform a supercomputer in solving a problem — it reportedly took Xanadu less than a second to solve a problem that would have taken a supercomputer 9,000 years.

 What’s Next For Deep Tech?